isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

   /dev/sdg1  testvg lvm2 a--  <20.00g <20.00g
 {% endhighlight %}

 and the actual conversion.
-Using `lvs` we can watch the progress.
+First, using `lvs` we can watch the progress of the sync:

 {% highlight console %}
 root@ubuntu:~# lvconvert --type raid1 -m1 /dev/testvg/testlv